Bot-Campus-AI/build-n8n-agents-30-days/Day 13/lesson 1/Task 1/Tool Memory with Gsheets -Guide.md

    ```
    Make sure the n8n Google account can access/edit the sheet.

----

-## Node-by-Node Construction (with original node names)

-> We’ll keep node names exactly as shown in your workflow so wiring is easy.
-Settings below match your JSON. fileciteturn7file0

 ### 1) **When chat message received** (type: `@n8n/n8n-nodes-langchain.chatTrigger`)
 **What it does:** Starts a run whenever a chat message comes in (for Chat UI, webhooks, etc.).